staydecent/staydecent.ca/src/entries/code/2025-10-16-recreating-ohlife-in-two-days/content.md

 title: Recreating OhLife in two days
 ---

 Many moons ago, there was a lovely service called [OhLife](https://www.ycombinator.com/companies/ohlife) which has been shutdown for some time now.
 Recently, I've been missing it as a simple way to journal and relive past entries.
-So, I recreated it in two days using AI—and what do the kids call it?
+So, I recreated it in two days using AI—and what do the kids call it...
 Vibe coding?

 When I say two days, I really mean two sessions of sitting down at my computer for maybe an hour or two.
 Which is quite remarkable.
 I mean, the concept of OhLife isn't too complicated, but still, pretty cool.